-The Tribe shall reimburse the County for copying and mailing costs resulting from making the Notice of Preparation, Notice of Completion, and draft TEIR available to the public under this section 11.0.
+The Tribe shall reimburse the County for copying and mailing costs resulting from making paper copies of the Notice of Preparation, Notice of Completion, and draft TEIR available to the public under this section 11.0.

 Sec.
 11.6.
 Failure to Prepare Adequate TEIR.